 Hiking the Indian Ridge in Jasper National Park

-On a nice day the hike is very easy to follow and the path is visible for several kilometres ahead of you.
-After reaching Whistlers Summit you’ll then lose a couple hundred meters of elevation only to start again a relatively sharp ascent that finishes once you reach the ridge line.
+On a nice day, the Indian Ridge hike is very easy to follow and the path is visible for several kilometres ahead of you.
+After reaching Whistlers Summit you’ll then lose a couple of hundred meters of elevation only to start again a relatively sharp ascent that finishes once you reach the ridgeline.

 Upon reaching the high point of the ridgeline it’s possible to see Mount Robson in the Yellow-Head Range, Victoria Cross Range, Collin Range, Maligne Range and of course Mount Edith Cavell – one of my favourite subjects to photograph in Jasper National Park.